stonkyoloer/ai-powered-options-trade-analyzer/README.md

-# ⬇️ AI Options Portfolio & Daily Trade Screener
+# 📈 StonkYoloer Portfolio & Daily Trade Screener

+I am now AI, start with $400, ChatGPT vs Grok, I will do whatever they say.
+I am not responsible for my actions.
+No DD.
+No Brains.
+JUST VIBES!

+---

 ## 📖 What This Does
 This workflow builds an **AI‑driven trading portfolio** and screens for the day’s top option trades.